 Paracentesis for Mesothelioma

-Paracentesis for mesothelioma allows doctors to drain a painful buildup of fluid from the abdominal cavity known as ascites.
-Doctors typically use a paracentesis to help peritoneal mesothelioma patients since ascites is a common symptom of this cancer.
-Learn more about getting a paracentesis for mesothelioma below.
+Paracentesis for mesothelioma allows doctors to drain the painful buildup of fluid from the abdominal cavity known as ascites.
+It can help peritoneal mesothelioma patients manage their symptoms and live more comfortably.
+Learn more about getting a paracentesis for mesothelioma and how our team can help you find top specialists in your area.

 Fact-Checked and Updated by: Jenna Tozzi, RN